glassroom/goom_ssm_rnn/README.md

 ## Use of Complex-Typed GOOMs

-Recurrent layers in the model capture sequential dependencies with a non-diagonal linear SSM, executed via a parallel prefix scan, over [GOOMs](https://github.com/glassroom/generalized_orders_of_magnitude), which are represented as torch.complex64 tensors (_i.e._, with torch.float32 real and imaginary components).
-As we explain in our paper, the use of complex-typed GOOMs makes it possible for us to allow recurrent states in each layer to fluctuate freely over a greater dynamic range of values than previously possible, without requiring any form of stabilization.
+Recurrent layers in the model capture sequential dependencies with a non-diagonal linear SSM, executed via a parallel prefix scan, over [GOOMs](https://github.com/glassroom/generalized_orders_of_magnitude), implemented as torch.complex64 tensors (_i.e._, with torch.float32 real and imaginary components).
+As we explain in our paper, the use of complex-typed GOOMs makes it possible for each layer to compute _non-diagonal recurrent states in parallel without requiring any form of stabilization_.

 Otherwise, the rest of the model operates conventionally, over torch.float32 tensors, optionally autocasting to torch.float16, if you specify it.
-As we explain in our paper, each recurrent layer scales complex-typed GOOMs before exponentiating them to torch.float32 real tensors, because GOOM magnitudes can be outside the bounds representable by torch.float32.
+As we explain in our paper, each recurrent layer scales complex-typed GOOMs before exponentiating them to torch.float32 real tensors, because the GOOM magnitudes can be outside bounds representable by torch.float32.

 ## Convenience Methods